dropthejase/LLM-usicProducer/README.md

 * We can more easily represent MIDI data as words in the English dictionary.
 Given that the popular use case of LLMs are to do with language generation in one way or another (e.g. GPT, BERT...), one might naturally hypothesise that we could pivot slightly to train transformers on linguistic representations of music.

 ## Tokenization Methodology
-Various different tokenization methodologies for MIDI exist, which can be summarised in the MidiTok library (https://miditok.readthedocs.io/en/latest/tokenizations.html).
+Various different tokenization methodologies for MIDI exist, which can be summarised in the <a href="https://miditok.readthedocs.io/en/latest/tokenizations.html">MidiTok library</a>.

 I decided to opt for a pooled embedding, drawing inspiration from MMT (Dong et al., 2022) and CP Word (Hsiao et al., 2021) in particular.
 However, I simplify the vocab list, stripping away 'nice-to-have' information such as:
 * **Velocity:** i.e. how 'hard' a note is hit - if desired, the end user can alter velocity if humanisation is desired; DAWs such as Ableton allow for randomising velocity or introducing 'groove' to humanise MIDI tracks
 * Any other attributes (beyond note duration) that describe how a note is played such as **after-touch** and **pitch bend** - these can be later controlled by the end user if desired
 * **Time signature:** as we are keeping to 4/4 time
+* **BPM:** possibly a debatable one but I felt that this was something the end user can ultimately adjust to taste; adding this might lead to increased complication such as double time
-* **Any pieces with a ticks-per-beat not divisible by 8** - it just makes it harder for my tokenizer to tokenizer and decode and I'm too lazy to try and solve for it :joy:
+* **Any pieces with a ticks-per-beat not divisible by 8** - it just makes it harder for my tokenizer to tokenize and decode and I'm too lazy to try and solve for it :joy:

 Essentially each token comprises an array with the following 'token families':